roc-lang/roc/README.md

 Took a look at the `examples` folder, `examples/benchmarks` contains some larger examples.

-run examples as follows:
+Run examples as follows:
-1. Navigate to either the root of the repository or `/examples`
+1. Navigate to `/examples`
-2. run with:
+2. Run with:
 ```
 cargo run run hello-world/Hello.roc
 ```